Blueberry Bellini Recipe

 This Blueberry Bellini recipe makes the perfect bubbly cocktail for serving at your next bash.

-It’s always interesting to discover how a food or drink acquired it’s name.
+It is always interesting to discover how a food or drink acquired its name.
 Not all are appealing names.
 Some lack inspiration.
 “Meatloaf” comes to mind.
-On the other hand Turkey Tetrazzini, Pavlova or Pizza all have a certain pizzazz, don’t ya think?
+On the other hand Turkey Tetrazzini, Pavlova or Pizza all have a certain pizzazz, don’t you think?
 A Bellini does too.
-It’s so fun to say!
+Plus, it is so fun to say!
 And even more fun to drink.
 This festive bubbly beverage was originally created by the founder of Harry’s Bar in Venice Italy, Giuseppe Cipriani.
 The classic version is made with a white peach puree and Prosecco.
 According to Wikipedia, the name was inspired by the pink color of a toga clad saint depicted in a painting by Bellini.

-With some leftover Prosecco and no peaches on hand, I made a blueberry version, a Blueberry Bellini.
+With some leftover Prosecco but no peaches on hand, I made a blueberry version, a Blueberry Bellini.
 It’s berry good.
-(Sorry, I couldn’t resist.)
+(Sorry, I could not resist.)
 I’m sure both Cipriano as well as Bellini would approve of the vibrant color.
-It’s such a beautiful beverage!
+It is such a beautiful bubbly beverage!

 This crisp and fruity champagne cocktail is a perfect compliment to any celebration, especially a brunch event.
-A large batch of the puree can be set out with a couple of bottles of Prosecco and guests can help themselves, if they’d like.
-A non-alcoholic Bellini can easily be made by substituting seltzer or sparkling juice.
+Prepare a Bellini Bar for your guests.
+It is a festive addition to a party spread and makes for easy entertaining as well.
+A large batch of the puree can be set out with a couple of bottles of Prosecco and guests can help themselves, if they would like.
+Also, for the kiddos or anyone avoiding alcohol, a non-alcoholic Bellini can easily be made by substituting seltzer or sparkling juice for the Prosecco.
+For a festive finish, top off your bellinis with fresh blueberries skewered on rosemary stems or a plain skewer.
+Cheers!

 You may also enjoy these easy cocktails too: